espi0n/Dockerfiles/Datasploit/README.md

 ## Steps to build the container

+**First fill the credentials in `config.py`.
+This file automatically gets copied to the container you build.**

 - Execute the following command to create a Docker image locally:
   ```bash
   docker build -t datasploit .